StreetSupport/gmhan/content/about/_index.md

     side by side rather than alone or in hierarchies.

-    ![Information flows from the Network events through the Advisory Board to the Programme Board and operational teams delivering services or interventions.
+    Information flows from the Network events through the Advisory Board to the Programme Board and operational teams delivering services or interventions.
 It also comes back the other way in a continual feedback loop.]( "GMHAN Structure")